 a) The request shall be rejected with a "BAD_REQUEST" Response Status Code if at least one of regularResourcesAsTarget or subscriptionResourcesAsTarget attributes is not present in the request.

+b) If subscriptionResourcesAsTarget is included, the Hosting CSE shall retrieve and update each <subscription> resource indicated in subscriptionResourcesAsTarget by issuing an UPDATE request to the <subscription> resource host as follows:

+i) In the UPDATE request, the receiver shall use the From parameter from the current CREATE request.

+ii) associatedCrossResourceSub attribute shall be updated by adding the resource identifier of this <crossResourceSubscription> resource being created.

+iii) notificationURI attribute shall be updated by adding the resource identifier of this <crossResourceSubscription> resource being created.
+The Hosting CSE shall properly reply to a potential subscription verification request.

+iv) If any <subscription> for a target resource cannot be successfully updated or the <crossResourceSubscription> CREATE Request timeout is exceeded, the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator; the Hosting CSE shall also remove itself from any already successfully associated <subscription> resources using the procedures in clause 7.4.8.2.4 and also delete any already-created <subscription> resources at other target resources.

-b) If regularResourcesAsTarget is included, the Hosting CSE shall send a CREATE <subscription> request message to each target resource indicated by regularResourcesAsTarget.
+c) If regularResourcesAsTarget is included, the Hosting CSE shall send a CREATE <subscription> request message to each target resource indicated by regularResourcesAsTarget.

+i) The request shall be rejected with “BAD_REQUEST” Response Status Code if eventNoficationCriteriaSet attribute is not present in the request.
+If present, the eventNotificationCriteriaSet attribute shall contain either one eventNotificationCriteria or the same number as the number of regular target resources contained in regularResourcesAsTarget attribute.
+Otherwise, the request shall be rejected with “BAD_REQUEST”.

-i) In the new CREATE <subscription> request, the receiver shall use the From of the current CREATE request.
+ii) In the new CREATE <subscription> request, the receiver shall use the From of the current CREATE request.
 For this <subscription> to be created:

 1) eventNotificationCriteria attribute shall use the corresponding entry included in eventNotificationCriteriaSet attribute of the <crossResourceSubscription> resource representation.
+If eventNotificationCriteriaSet attribute contains only one entry, eventNotificationCriteria attribute shall use that entry.

 2) notificationURI attribute shall be set to the resource identifier of this <crossResourceSubscription> resource being created.
+The Hosting CSE shall properly reply to a potential subscription verification request.

 3) associatedCrossResourceSub attribute shall be set to the resource identifier of this <crossResourceSubscription> resource being created.

-4) notificationEventCat attribute shall be set to the same value in the <crossResourceSubscription> resource representation.
+4) notificationEventCat attribute shall be set to the same value in the <crossResourceSubscription> resource representation if present.
+Otherwise, it shall not be set..

+5) expirationTime attribute shall be set to the same value as the expirationTime attribute in the <crossResourceSubscription> resource, if present, or the value provided by the Hosting CSE for this <crossResourceSubscription> resource

-ii) If any <subscription> for a target resource cannot be successfully created, the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator; the receiver shall also delete already created <subscription> resources at other target resources that were created based on the presence of regularResourcesAsTarget.
+iii) If any <subscription> for a target resource cannot be successfully created or the <crossResourceSubscription> CREATE Request timeout is exceeded, the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator; the receiver shall also delete already created <subscription> resources at other target resources that were created based on the presence of regularResourcesAsTarget.

-c) If subscriptionResourcesAsTarget is included, the Hosting CSE shall add the resource identifier of this <crossResourceSubscription> resource to the associatedCrossResourceSub attribute of each <subscription> resource indicated in subscriptionResourcesAsTarget by issuing an UPDATE request to the <subscription> resource host.

-iii) In the UPDATE request, the receiver shall use the From parameter from the current CREATE request.

-iv) notificationURI attribute shall be updated to include the resource identifier of this <crossResourceSubscription> resource being created.

-v) If any <subscription> for a target resource cannot be successfully updated, the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator; the Hosting CSE shall also remove itself from any already successfully associated <subscription> resources using the procedures in clause 7.4.8.2.4 and also delete any already-created <subscription> resources at other target resources.
+iv) Upon successful creation of each <subscription> resource, the resource identifier of the recently created <subscription> shall be added to the regularResourcesAsTargetSubscriptions attribute at the position of the corresponding entry in regularResourcesAsTarget.

 Once the <crossResourceSubscription> resource is created, the Hosting CSE shall start the time window if the timeWindowType=PERIODICWINDOW; if timeWindowType=SLIDINGWINDOW, the Hosting CSE shall start the time window after the first notification is received from a Target Resource Hosting CSE.

 If the notificationStatsEnable attribute is set to true, the Hosting CSE shall start recording notification statistics in the notificationStatsInfo attribute once the <crossResourceSubscription> resource is created.